muratk5n/thirdwave/en/README.md

 ---

-"If it aint Bieing I aint going".
+"If it aint Boeing I aint going".
 That used to be a saying?
+Maybe the saying changed a little bit recently, no?

 ---